PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 use the probe-level value.

 {{< note >}}
-As of Kubernetes 1.22, the `ProbeTerminationGracePeriod` feature gate is only available on the API Server.
+As of PlaidCloud 1.22, the `ProbeTerminationGracePeriod` feature gate is only available on the API Server.
 The kubelet always honors the probe-level `terminationGracePeriodSeconds` field if it is present on a Pod.